Merchant Terms and Conditions

 1. This Terms and Conditions shall be governed and construed in according with applicable Law.

-By registering as FasaPay Merchant, it means that you have agreed to these terms and conditions consciously and without coercion.
-These terms and conditions are subject to change at any time without prior notice.
+By registering as FasaPay Merchant, it means that you have agreed to this terms and conditions consciously and without coercion.
+This terms and conditions are subject to change at any time without prior notice.